What would happen if you had a black and white website?

 Neutral Color Schemes

-Using different shades of colors frequently confuses users and decentralizes the users’s attention.
-This prevents the user from concentrating on a specific point.
+Using different shades of colors frequently confuses users and decentralizes the users’ attention.
+Too many shades of colors prevent the user from concentrating on a specific point.
 This leads to users experiencing disorderliness and ambiguity.

 Overly colored sites have less time length of visit.
 Users of your site would not like your website if it harms their eyesight.

-In order to effectively use proper colors you need to understand the meaning and significance of each color.
+To effectively use proper colors, you need to understand the meaning and significance of each color.
 You must be able to interact and instigate users’ positive feelings and emotions.
-This in turn will work towards reaching your user’s subconscious mind and create a positive impact.
+This, in turn, will work towards reaching your user’s subconscious mind and create a positive impact.